HomeTemplatesPricingApps

 The Family and Medical Leave Act (FMLA) is a federal law that provides eligible employees with up to 12 weeks of unpaid, job-protected leave per year for specified family and medical reasons.
 This resource page is designed to help employers understand their responsibilities under the FMLA and ensure compliance with the law.

-• Overview of FMLA
+• Types of FMLA Leave

-• Eligibility
+• FMLA Eligibility Requirements

 • Employer Responsibilities